spchee/hurdle/README.md

 # hurdle

-**This repository should not be made public.
-It contains solutions to the Hurdle coursework.**
+This repository contains the skeleton code for CS141 Functional Programming coursework 1.

+Please read the specification IN FULL before attempting to write your solution.